timaeusx/ds4400-gene-expression/README.md

   - Marginal (M)

 We predict a binary target variable, indicating either AML or ALL.

+The dataset contained more cases of ALL versus AML, with a ratio of 47:25.

 The following models were applied to the dataset:
 - Principal Component Analysis/Regression